 1. Governance, Risk Management & Compliance

-Steinberg takes the stance that managing risk should not be about focusing on what has happened, or about the problems that need to be dealt with.
-Instead, the potential issues that can arise and how to be proactive in risk management, reminding the reader that the actions of senior management play a far more crucial role in driving company culture.
+Steinberg takes the stance that managing risk should not focus on what has happened or the problems that need to be dealt with.
+Instead, it is better to focus on potential issues that can arise and how to be proactive in risk management.
+He reminds the reader that the actions of senior management play a far more crucial role in driving company culture.

 He outlines how senior executives can incorporate the necessary organisation, processes and technology to accomplish their goals.
 And how successful CEOs and directors shape, lead and oversee their organisations to achieve these goals.

-Richard Steinberg - adviser to major boards and CEOs, and author of many other publications about Corporate Governance - helps you to understand the critical infrastructure of the driving force of every organisation.
-Reading this book, you’ll learn the factors that must go right in order to prevent major pitfalls and how to seize the right opportunities for continued business success.
+Richard Steinberg - adviser to major boards and CEOs and author of many other publications about Corporate Governance - helps you understand the critical infrastructure of the driving force of every organisation.
+Reading this book, you’ll learn the factors that must go right to prevent major pitfalls and how to seize the right opportunities for continued business success.

-The book examines how and why major companies have failed, while others have prospered.
-Steinberg highlights the critical success factors for processes in compliance, ethics and risk management, as well as exploring the role of the board.
-How it can oversee this corporate strategy, CEO compensation, succession planning, crisis management, performance measurement, board composition and even shareholder communications.
+The book examines how and why major companies have failed while others have prospered.
+Steinberg highlights the critical success factors compliance, ethics and risk management processes.
+He explores how the board can oversee this corporate strategy, CEO compensation, succession planning, crisis management, performance measurement, board composition and even shareholder communications.

-In addition to business practicalities, Steinberg provides an imperative outlook on how these things can only be achieved through the alignment of culture, strategy, compliance programs and other benefits such as compensation.
+In addition to business practicalities, Steinberg provides an imperative outlook on how these things can only be achieved by aligning culture, strategy, compliance programs and other benefits such as compensation.